 Link Scheme Holdings Ltd is a company limited by guarantee.
-The Members of the company are the 36 companies that issue cards used in ATMs and provide ATMs and cash at the till terminals.
+The Members of the company are the companies that issue cards used in ATMs and provide ATMs and cash at the till terminals.

-The Link Scheme Holdings Ltd Board comprises six independent members and the Chief Executive.
-The current members are–
+The Link Scheme Holdings Ltd Board comprises a Chair, six Non-Executive Directors and the Chief Executive.
+The current members are:

 Lord Hunt is Chairman of the Financial Services Division of the international commercial law firm DAC Beachcroft LLP, where he has been a partner since 1969.
-David Hunt has been a parliamentarian for over 40 years first as MP for Wirral, then Wirral West, from 1976-1997, subsequently as a life peer.
+He has been a parliamentarian for over 40 years, first as MP for Wirral, then Wirral West, from 1976-1997, subsequently as a life peer.
 He was a Minister in successive Governments for 16 years and a member of the Cabinets of both Margaret Thatcher and John Major.
 He is the current Chairman of the Association of Conservative Peers.
-In addition to his role as Senior Independent Non-Executive Director of Link Scheme Holdings Ltd he is Chairman of the British Insurance Brokers' Association and Chairman of Cornerstone Mutual Services Ltd and the Credit Union Expansion Project.
-As Chairman of the Press Complaints Commission from 2011 to 2014, he was the inaugural Chairman of the Independent Press Standards Organisation, before handing over to Sir Alan Moses in September 2014.
+In addition to his role as Senior Independent Non-Executive Director of Link Scheme Holdings Ltd, he is immediate past Chairman of the British Insurance Brokers' Association and is an independent non-executive director of Global Risk Partners Limited.
+He became Chairman of the Press Complaints Commission in 2011 and established the new Independent Press Standards Organisation, serving as its inaugural chairman until 2014.

-In addition to his role at Link Scheme Holdings Ltd as a Non-Executive Director and Chair of the Risk Committee, John is a Non-Executive director and Chair of the Risk Committee for both Quilter Plc’s platform business and is a Non-Executive Director and Chair of the Risk Committee for Chetwood Financial, the digital bank.
+In addition to his role at Link Scheme Holdings Ltd as a Non-Executive Director and Chair of the Risk Committee, John is a Non-Executive director and Chair of the Audit and Risk Committee for Quilter Plc’s platform business and is a Non-Executive Director and Chair of the Risk Committee for Chetwood Financial, the digital bank.

 John spent 31 years with Standard Life in a variety of senior executive and board roles.
 From 2010 to 2017 he was Chief Risk Officer of Standard Life’s insurance, pensions and savings businesses in UK and Europe.
 Prior to this his roles included Managing Director, Customer Operations, Managing Director, Finance and Chief Executive and Finance Director of Standard Life Bank.